-AddiFab is a Danish high-tech SME with a strong ambition to transform the manufacturing industry and become the EU leader in manufacturing systems based on additive manufacturing.
+AddiFab is a Danish high-tech SME with a strong ambition to transform the manufacturing industry and become the EU leader in systems based on additive manufacturing.
 The firm has successfully developed and launched the STIM-PR, an additively based platform that uses proprietary sacrificial moulds to dramatically accelerate prototyping and low-volume production.

 There is a rising demand for miniaturization of complex components of high-performing and high-quality metals and ceramics, significantly in the medical & healthcare, retail & consumer, and automobile industries.
 AddiFab addresses this need with its STIM-MC platform.
 STIM-MC is the first successful combination of the flexibility from 3D-printing and the scalability and versatility from injection moulding for the manufacturing of small metal and ceramic components.
 It allows the manufacturing industry to move seamlessly between prototyping and low-volume production, delivering un-precedented flexibility in product lifecycle management.
 At the core of this platform is the use of 3D-printed sacrificial moulds, which are single-use and dissolvable.
 The sacrificial moulds are based on proprietary dissolvable resins, which are 3D-printed and used as moulds in conventional metal and ceramic injection moulding.
 This approach allows for the highly scalable manufacturing small and medium-sized high precision metal or ceramics components with a surface finishing quality similar to standard injection moulding.